MatthewQuenneville/matthewquenneville.github.io/_pages/research.md

 title: "Research Summary"
 ---

 I'm a machine learning scientist with a background in physics.
-I am currently a machine learning scientist at [Variational AI](https://variational.ai/) working on small molecule drug discovery.
+I am currently working on generative models for small molecule drug discovery at [Variational AI](https://variational.ai/).

 My PhD research at UC Berkeley was focused on learning how supermassive black holes have evolved and interacted with their host galaxies over cosmic time.
 In particular, I was interested in the dynamics of stars within these galaxies, what stellar motions can tell us about the distribution of mass within these galaxies, and how computational and machine learning methods can be used to improve these inferences.

 ***